Diabetes usually means a big “NO” to sugar intake. But how far is this true?

 - Dates Contain Dietary Fiber

 Apart from having high amounts of energy and carbohydrates, dates are also extremely rich in dietary fiber, about 6.4 to 11.5% of the total fruit (10).
 Most of the fiber present in dates is in the insoluble form, which adds roughage to the digestive system.
 This helps to lower your cholesterol, keep your blood sugar in control, and aid weight loss (11).
 A study showed that about 100 grams of dates contain roughly 8 grams of fiber (12).
+Studies show how they can even help prevent colorectal cancer without inducing changes in the microbiota (13).

 But what about the consumption?
 What ways can we consume dates in?